Salesforce Version Control – How Flosum offers the Joys of GIT (Minus its Baggage!)

 Every user needs to know it

-Regardless of the experience and skillset of the developers and any other users, if GIT is being used for version control, every person using it has to undergo the steep learning curve to understand it.
+Regardless of the experience and skillset of the developers and any other users, if Git is being used for version control, every person using it must undergo a steep learning curve to understand it.

 Experts required to manage and maintain it

 Orchestrating and maintaining Git requires dedicated skilled resources to administer the build infrastructure and the release management activities.
 For Git, as the number of concurrent development efforts increases, it is critical to ensure that the working streams result in a stable release.

 Furthermore, if you are a Salesforce customer, the consideration of Git for version control becomes even more difficult.
 Many of those who adopted Git have been looking for alternatives to simplify and streamline their source control needs.

 GIT is not an integrated solution for Salesforce.
 Salesforce is a cloud solution with unique needs for release management.